M4GNV5/PtrsStuff/README.md

 //deletes the timeout 'job' (a value returned by 'setTimeout') function clearTimeout(job) { ... }

-//executes 'func(arg)' every 'intercal' milliseconds
+//executes 'func(arg)' every 'interval' milliseconds
 //returns a 'job' that can be used with clearInterval function setInterval(func, interval, arg) { ... }